 Yes.
 Dads have the right to take parental leave at any point within the first twelve months following a child's birth or placement for adoption or foster care.
-If a child has two parents, each parent (of any gender) has the right to take up to ten weeks of paid family leave in 2020 and twelve weeks in 2021.
+If a child has two parents, each parent (of any gender) has the right to take up to twelve weeks of paid family leave.